BrainStation23HR/Shopify_Sagar/README.md

 ## Update data

-1.update the .env data
+1.Update the .env data.

-2.update host url in the app.js file which is generate in the toml file in dev 3.connect or update the app.js acceessible public route into the dynamic_delivery_scheduler.liquid file which is in Block folder
+2.Update the host URL in the app.js file on asset,URL which is generated in the toml file in dev.

+3.Connect or update the app.js accessible public route into the dynamic_delivery_scheduler.liquid file, which is in the Block folder.

 ## Deploy the app